StanfordAHA/aha-wiki-page/_posts1/docker.md

 #### Attach, Detach container

-To attach to Docker container, we use `docker attach` command.
+To attach to Docker container after we create it, we use `docker attach` command.

     docker attach <container-name>